NTT-DATA-Cloud-Transformation/devops-springboard-landing-zone/README.md

 * ServiceTemplateBucketName,ServiceArtifactBucketName,ServiceResourceBucketName
   ArtifactBucketName  must be unique because they will be created by service manager stack.
 * We need to get the latest AMI id for the ecs optimized AMI and then specify it in ecs-cluster/config_params.json file.
+* Create TemplatesBucket for landing-zone main stack which is created by using lz-pipeline.yml in same region where we want to deploy code pipeline.

+## ECS Workshop Landing Zone Deployment Process:

+* After satisfying all prerequisites we need to deploy landing-zone main stack first using  lz-pipeline.yml so it will deploy the child stack or all the stacks which will deploy landing zone.When we specify parameters in the landing-zone main stack so be sure that the TemplatesBucket must exist in the same region.
+  This landing-zone main stack will create following resources:
+  * CFNRole(cloudformation role)
+  * CodePipelineSNSTopic
+  * Pipeline (ecs-workshop-pipeline in our case)
+  * PipelineRole

+  so inside Pipeline ecs-workshop-pipeline it will create the many stages which are as follows:
+  * FetchfromGitHub.
+  * IAMStackDeploy.
+  * NetworkStackDeploy.
+  * ECSDeployStack.
+  * CreateServiceChangeSetExecution.

 ## ECS-Workshop pipeline with all stages: